"Wesnoth Orcs are brown; a portrait showing them as green is inconsistent."

 and also serve as the immune system of the galaxy.
 Warhammer

 orcs by contrast are nearly at a midpoint between the two styles, which should surprise no one since they may have been the keystone in the arc of the shift between them.
-Indeed, Orcs with exclusively bright green skin, rather than the varied browns, greys and olives of Tolkien's Orcs, were a Warhammer invention, thanks to certain miniature painters in the early days of the game choosing to paint the skin of their Orc models a consistent green colour for effect, and this scheme becoming so popular it was adopted as part of the background.
+Indeed, Orcs with exclusively bright green skin, rather than the varied browns, greys and olives of Tolkien's Orcs, were a Warhammer invention, thanks to certain miniature painters in the early days of the game choosing to paint the skin of their Orc models a consistent green color for effect, and this scheme becoming so popular it was adopted as part of the background.
 To this day Warhammer uses the term "greenskins" as an alternative catch-all name for Orcs, Goblins and related species.

 open/close all folders